leo-bogert/bumblebee-multiscreen-tools/README.md

 The ```switch-screen``` script assumes the display manager is LightDM.
 If your distribution uses a different one (which does also apply to newer versions of Kubuntu!) you need to change the ```XAUTHORITY``` variable there.
 This will be mentioned later on again.

+We will now first configure the standard system drivers and Bumblebee before actually installing `bumblebee-multiscreen-tools`.

 ### Intel GPU drivers

 Ensure that ```intel-virtual-output``` is installed - on Ubuntu should be by default as part of the ```xserver-xorg-video-intel``` package: